MIDDLE

 Specific task for completion

-Please complete the below task and bring it in at the start of the autumn term.
+Please complete the below task and bring it with you to your first Environmental Science lesson

 Use the following scaffold to help you plan: